Help! My Dog Barks & Lunges at Other Dogs!

 • Distraction and fun on walks to help your dog focus less on the outside world

-• Owner confidence: You learn and practice what to do and are less anxious with your dog in public
+• Human confidence: You learn and practice what to do and are less anxious with your dog in public

 • Reduce your dog’s overall arousal level

-• Equipment that can help keep your dog from pulling (without using choke, prong or electronic collars)
+• Equipment that can help keep your dog from pulling (without using choke, prong, or electronic collars), like harnesses with a front clip and double clip leashes

 It’s not easy living with a reactive dog.
 It may even be embarrassing.
 But you clearly love your dog and want the best for him.
 Remember that your dog doesn’t like this behavior either.
 He is trying the best way he knows how to cope.
 So, whatever your dog has been through in the past, your dog is lucky to have you now.
 After all, you are looking for help.